paul-hammant/tbd/content/continuous-integration/index.md

 in early 2001.
 Cruise Control co-located the CI configuration on the branch being built next to the build script, as it should be.

+## Integration: Human actions

+It is important to note that the build script which developers run prior to checking in, is the **same one** which is followed by the CI service (see below).
+The build is broken into gated steps due to a need for succinct communication to you the developer as well as teammates.
+The classic steps would be: compile, test-compile, unit test invocation, service test invocation, functional test invocation.
+Those last two are part of the integration tests class.

+If the build passed on the developer’s workstation, and the code is up to date with HEAD of what the team sees for trunk, then the developer checks in the work (commit and push for Git).
+Where that goes to depends on which way of working the team is following.
+Some smaller teams will push straight to trunk, and may do so multiple times a day (see [Committing straight to the trunk](/committing-straight-to-the-trunk/)).
+Larger teams may push to a patch-review system, or use [short-lived feature branches](/short-lived-feature-branches/), even though this can be an impediment to throughput.

-## CI daemons performing verifications
+## CI services: Bots verifying human actions

-Every development team bigger than, say, three people needs a CI daemon to guard the codebase against bad commits and mistakes of timing.
-Teams have engineered build scripts that do their thing quickly.
-Hopefully all the way from compile through functional tests (perhaps leveraging mocking at several levels) and packaging.
-There is no guarantee that a developer ran the build though before committing, though.
-The CI daemon fills that gap and verifies commits are good once they land in the trunk.
-Enterprises have either built a larger scaled capability around their CI technology so that it can keep up with the commits/pushes of the whole team or by the batching of commits and using less computing power to track and verify work.
+Every development team bigger than three people needs a CI daemon to guard the codebase against bad commits and timing mistakes.
+Teams have engineered build scripts which execute quickly.
+This should apply from compilation through functional testing (perhaps leveraging mocking at several levels) and packaging.
+However, there is no guarantee that a developer would run the build script before committing.
+The CI daemon fulfils that role by verifying commits to be good once they land in the trunk.
+Enterprises have either built a larger scaled capability around their CI technology, so that it can keep up with the commits/pushes of the whole team or they use batching of commits which takes up less computing power to track and verify work.

-### Humans and daemons do the same build

-It is important to note that the build script that developers run prior to checking, is **the same one** that the CI process follows.
-Because of a need for succinct communication to development teams, the build is broken into gated steps.
-The classic steps would be compile, test-compile, unit test invocation, integration test invocation, functional test invocation.

 ### Radiators